 Becquerel was a member of one of science’s most distinguished families.
 From Napoleon the First to World War II, male members of four generations dedicated their lives to research, with each producing important discoveries.
 Henri’s grandfather, Antoine Cesar Becquerel, invented a method of extracting metals from ores using electrolysis.
 His father, Alexander Edmond Becquerel, was a physicist who researched solar phenomena and phosphorescence.
 His son, Jean, became a physicist and studied the optical and magnetic properties of crystals.

-Born on December 15, 1852 in Paris, France, Henri grew up loving to play in the garden and his father’s nearby laboratory with his brother, Andre Paul.
+Born on December 15, 1852, in Paris, France, Henri grew up loving to play in the garden and his father’s nearby laboratory with his brother, Andre Paul.
 His father worked as a professor of Applied Physics.
-Henri’s natural curiosity was fed by close-up examination of his father’s experiments and his close relationship with his father.
+Henri’s natural curiosity was fed by a close-up examination of his father’s experiments and his close relationship with his father.
 From the time he started school at the Lycee Louis-Le-Grand in Paris, Henri was noted as being particularly attracted to science, even trying some of his own investigations as a child.

 At 20, Henri was accepted to the Ecole Polytechnique, the country’s top educational institution, to study engineering.
 There that he met his best friend, Henri Deslandres, who would become a famous astronomer.